 A Public Engagement Strategy sets out how the Commissioner will make arrangements for obtaining the views of the community on policing and for obtaining the views of victims of crime.
 The strategy aims to ensure clear channels of communication are in place with all sections of the community and other stakeholders.
-As part of the Public Engagement Strategy the Commissioner undertakes formal consultation with the public, partners and other stakeholders in respect of the Police and Crime Plan and the budget.
+As part of the Public Engagement Strategy, the Commissioner undertakes formal consultation with the public, partners and other stakeholders in respect of the Police and Crime Plan and the budget.

 The OPCC is instrumental in giving the people of Cumbria the ability to communicate with the Commissioner and plays a key role in ensuring public opinion can influence the Commissioner's decision making.
 The Office ensures a wide range of engagement approaches so that the Commissioner actively listens, considers and effectively uses the views of the people of Cumbria.
 The office plays a critical role in ensuring that two-way communication with communities take place and that the Commissioner is publically available to speak to communities and individuals.

 The OPCC has responsibility for keeping people informed, ensuring that activities and decisions are transparent and that effective, transparent and accessible arrangements are in place for providing feedback.
-A wide range of communication tools are achieve used to open and transparent communication with communities.
-This includes the statutory requirement of producing and publishing an Annual Report setting out what has been achieved in a 12 month period.
+This includes the statutory requirement of producing and publishing an Annual Report setting out what has been achieved in a 12-month period.

-The OPCC also supports the Commissioner around public affairs, if necessary highlighting the impacts on policing and people in Cumbria.
+The OPCC also supports the Commissioner around public affairs, if necessary, highlighting the impacts on policing and people in Cumbria.